bricked-up/Frontend/README.md

 if for example you are in /organization/:orgId/users and click on a user change the URL to /user/:usrId/about and so on

 # documentation of our internal APIs

+### All user related
+/user/:usrId
+    /about         - about the user
+    /projects      - list of the projects they are in /organizations - list of all the organizations they are in /issues        - all the issues the user has assigned to them

+### All project related
+/project/:projectId
+    /users   - all the users in the project
+    /issues  - all issues for the given project

+### All org related
+/organization/:orgId
+    /users     - all of the users in the org
+    /projects - all of the project in the org
+    /issues   - all issues of the organization

+if for example you are in /organization/:orgId/users and click on a user change the URL to /user/:usrId/about and so on

+# documentation of our internal APIs